 A nightly cleaning routine has been one of the best things I have implemented to make sure that my mornings are less stressful and more productive.
 I don’t have to worry about clutter or a mess when I wake up since I have dealt with it the night before.

 You only have to do what is necessary so that you are not waking up to a messy house.
 I keep my nightly cleaning routine short and sweet by concentrating on wiping counters after dinner, sweeping and loading dinner dishes in the dishwasher.
-You can learn more about my nightly cleaning routine here.

 14. Quick pickup before bed